- Home

 Who can have targeted therapy?

-For some types of cancer, your doctor will test a sample to see if the cells contain a particular target that is helping the cancer grow.
+For some types of cancer, your doctor will test a tissue sample to see if the cells contain a particular target that is allowing the cancer to grow.
 People with the same cancer type may be offered different treatments based on their test results.

 How cancer is treated

-The three main cancer treatments are:
+The 3 most common cancer treatments are:

 - surgery